SOS Mechanic Certificate – Electrical Practice Exam

 1 / 20

-What is the purpose of a fusible link in a vehicle's electrical system?
+What is the primary function of a relay in an automotive electrical system?

 Next Question